Police Blotter: April 6, 2022

 FELONY ARRESTS

-Michael Hinesley, 25, of Yuba City, was arrested by the Yuba City Police Department at 4:07 a.m.
-April 4 at the 900 block of Gray Avenue, on suspicion of violating parole of a felony.
-He was booked into Sutter County Jail.
+Kelly J. Dyett, 32, of Williams was arrested by the Williams Police Department at 12:04 a.m.
+March 30 in the 100 block of Virginia Street in Williams on suspicion of carrying a concealed dirk or dagger.
+He was booked into the Colusa County Jail.

-Marco Bonilla, 31, of the 2000 block of Hooper Road, Yuba City, was arrested by the Yuba City Police Department at 4:07a.m.
-April 4 at the 900 block of Gray Avenue, on suspicion of attempted murder.
-He was booked into Sutter County Jail.

-Jerami Bullard, 35, of the 9000 block of Krentz Lane, Yuba City, was arrested by the Yuba City Police Department at 7:42 a.m.
-April 4 at the 600 block of Colusa Avenue, Yuba City, on suspicion of possession of a stolen vehicle/vessel.
-He was booked into Sutter County Jail.
+Jacob R. Muniz, 39, of the 300 block of Laurel Street, Arbuckle, was arrested by the Colusa County Sheriff’s Office at 11:29 a.m.
+April 3 on State Route 45 at Paradise Road on suspicion of taking a vehicle without the owner’s consent, receiving known stolen property, being a felon in possession of a firearm, being a felon in possession of ammunition and possession of an unauthorized assault weapon.
+He was booked into the Colusa County Jail.

 DUI ARRESTS